• Skip to primary navigation

 Topping Ideas

-I included a brown sugar walnut glaze for this recipe, but you could just make a simple glaze from my classic cinnamon rolls recipe, which has powdered sugar.
-Of course, maple cream cheese frosting, or classic cream cheese frosting from my carrot cake recipe would also taste great!
+I included a brown sugar walnut glaze for this recipe, but you could just make a simple glaze from my Classic Cinnamon Rolls recipe.

 Make eggless cinnamon roll muffins!

-• Before starting make sure your yeast hasn’t expired.
-If it’s expired, the dough won’t rise.
+• Using instant yeast: Before starting make sure your yeast hasn't expired.
+If it's expired, the dough won't rise.

 • Meausure the flour properly for best results.